BarbWire-1/geometrix/README.md

 # geometrix
-A totally useless playfile to create regular polygons in Fitbit OS
+A totally useless playfile to create regular polygons in Fitbit OS\
+trying to get an idea how to structure using interfaces/classes/types
 ## work in progress
-trying to get an idea how to structure using interfaces/classes/types
+❗️ THERE'S DEFINITELY SOMETHING WRONG WITH el.x/el.y ❗️\
+(working on it)

 ![2022-04-20 12 36 21](polygon-widget.png)